zed-industries/zed/docs/src/prettier.md

-# PrettierJS
+# Prettier

-TBD: General Pettier JS documentation
+TBD: General Pettier documentation

 - How to use custom binary instead of auto-installed version
 - Configuring project specific settings